 zero or more keyword/value pairs may be appended

-keyword = diagonal or rmin0 or switchflag or bzeroflag
+keyword = rmin0 or switchflag or bzeroflag or quadraticflag

 Bispectrum components of an atom are order parameters characterizing the radial and angular distribution of neighbor atoms.
 The detailed mathematical definition is given in the paper by Thompson et al. (Thompson)